videlicet/Kokan-Swap-Meet/IMPROVEMENTS.md

   - [ ] Collect user stats (ratio of successful swap requests to swap requests, ...).
   - [ ] Deleting a user should rebate pending kokan balances to requesters in pending requests.
 - Transactions:
-  - [ ] When a creator deletes their repository on GitHub or removes owners from the collaborators, rebate the assets kokans to the other owners.
+  - [ ] When a creator deletes their repository on GitHub or removes owners from the collaborators, rebate the asset's kokans to the requesters of pending requests.

 ## Business Logic